arunkumarpt/Mahout-Vs-MLlib/README.md

 #Mahout Vs Spark

-###The main difference will came from underlying frameworks.
+###The main difference will come from underlying frameworks.
 In case of Mahout it is Hadoop MapReduce and in case of MLib it is Spark.
 To be more specific - from the difference in per job overhead.

 If Your ML algorithm mapped to the single MR job - main difference will be only startup overhead, which is dozens of seconds for Hadoop MR, and let say 1 second for Spark.
 So in case of model training it is not that important.